barlowtwin/Generative-Model-for-Place-Cells-and-Grid-Cells/README.md

-An attempt towards visualizing Grid Cells using the 'Generative Temporal Memory with Spatial Memory for Partially Observed Environements'.
+An attempt towards visualizing Grid Cells using the [Generative Temporal Memory with Spatial Memory for Partially Observed Environement](https://marcofraccaro.github.io/download/publications/generative-temporal-models-with-spatial-memory_icml2018.pdf).

 1. To create the dataset